 GeneCards Summary for LARGE2 Gene

 LARGE2 (LARGE Xylosyl- And Glucuronyltransferase 2) is a Protein Coding gene.
-Diseases associated with LARGE2 include Interstitial Myocarditis and Ureteral Benign Neoplasm.
-Among its related pathways are Transport to the Golgi and subsequent modification and O-linked glycosylation.
+Diseases associated with LARGE2 include Interstitial Myocarditis.
+Among its related pathways are Metabolism of proteins and O-linked glycosylation.
 An important paralog of this gene is LARGE1.

 UniProtKB/Swiss-Prot for LARGE2 Gene